 The goal of the proposal is to connect the four segregated spaces: the kitchen, the hall, the dining room and the living room, maintaining differentiation but without giving up on a large and open space.
 In addition, the only bathroom and one of the bedrooms are expanded.

-We decided to leave practically intact the back of the house, where the bedrooms are concentrated, and focus the effort on the treatment of the hole in the structural wall of the day area, eliminating the door and increasing its height, combined with a play of geometries in the horizontal, floor and ceiling planes, increasing the feeling of permeability between both sides of the wall.
-The hole in the bearing wall directly links the exterior to the interior, also providing natural light to the intermediate part of the house.
-In addition, the rotation of the mirror plane dematerializes the fragmentation of the kitchen and multiplies the brightness of the entrance area.
+The strategy of the project is to order and to connect these rooms, eliminating the partitions and increasing the opening of the load-bearing wall.
+This, combined with a play of geometries in the horizontal planes, floor and ceiling, increases the feeling of permeability between both sides of the wall and links the exterior with the interior, providing natural light to the intermediate part of the house.
+In turn, the rotation of the mirror plane dematerializes the partitioning of the kitchen and multiplies the luminosity of the entrance.